 Oral thienopyridines selectively inhibit ADP-induced platelet aggregation.
 These drugs convert to an active drug with the help of hepatic CYP450 system that inhibits the platelet P2Y12 receptor.
 Prasugrel is the most potent of all three drugs, has a rapid onset of action and is superior to clopidogrel in patients undergoing coronary stenting.
 Ticlopidine has fallen out of favor because of bone marrow toxicity.
 Cangrelor is a new intravenous, reversible P2Y12 receptor antagonist and has a rapid onset of action.
 It achieves a significant level of platelet inhibition compared with clopidogrel.

 Glycoprotein platelets inhibitors work by inhibiting glycoprotein IIb/IIIa (GpIIb-IIIa) receptors on platelets, thus decrease platelet aggregation and most commonly used in an acute form of ACS.
 These drugs are only available in an intravenous form and thus used as short-term therapy.

 Dipyridamole has antiplatelet and vasodilating properties and inhibits platelet cyclic nucleotide phosphodiesterase.
-This enzyme is responsible for degradation of AMP to 5' AMP which increases intra-platelet cyclic AMP accumulation and inhibits platelets aggregation.
-It also blocks the uptake of adenosine by the platelets which also increase cyclic AMP.
+This enzyme is responsible for the degradation of AMP to 5' AMP, which increases intra-platelet cyclic AMP accumulation and inhibits platelets aggregation.
+It also blocks the uptake of adenosine by the platelets, which also increase cyclic AMP.

 Cilostazol is also reported to have vasodilatory, antiplatelet properties and antiproliferative effects.
 It also reduces smooth muscle cell hyperproliferation and intimal hyperplasia after an injury to the endothelium.